Join Our Community

 Full-time KO employees are eligible for the following benefits:

-Medical Insurance includes the option of three different medical plans (HMO, POS or HDHP in conjunction with an HSA) with your choice of ConnectiCare or Oxford Health Insurance.
+Medical Insurance includes the option of three different medical plans (HMO, POS or HDHP in conjunction with an HSA).

-Dental Insurance: Choose from two different dental plans (a core plan or a buy-up plan option) with Delta Dental of New Jersey.
+Dental Insurance: Choose from three different dental plans (a core plan or a buy-up plan or a platinum option) with Delta Dental of New Jersey.

 Life Insurance with Sun Life Financial, equal to two times the employee’s annual salary paid 100%.
 Also available is a voluntary group life insurance plan with the option to purchase additional life insurance (up to $500,000).
 Supplemental dependent insurance is also available.